-The Exceptional Student Services Coordinators coordinate and provide services for students with Health Plans, IEPs, 504s, and other exceptional requirements.
+The Exceptional Student Services Coordinator Lead is Jennifer Haynes.
+She coordinates and provides services for students with IEPs and other exceptional requirements.

-The Athletic Director is Anthony Jones.
+The Athletic Director is Zach Gurule.
 He oversees all coaches and athletic activities at the school.
 A parent with questions about sports, especially those pertinent to practice/game schedules and locations, should check the athletic section of the school's website for information.
 If questions remain, they should be directed to him.